-Separately acquired brands are shown at historical cost.
+Separately acquired brands are shown at historical cost less accumulated amortisation.
 Brands acquired in a business combination are recognised at fair value at the date of acquisition.
 Brands have a finite useful life and are carried at cost less accumulated amortisation and represent an acquired intangible asset.
-Amortisation is calculated, using the straight-line method, to allocate the cost of brands over their estimated useful lives (10 to 20 years).
+Amortisation is calculated, using the straight-line method, to allocate the cost of brands over their estimated useful lives of 10 years.